 - Seizures or epilepsy, history of or—Use with caution.
 May increase risk for seizures.

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.
 Be sure to keep all appointments.

-For female patients: You should not take this medicine if you are pregnant or may become pregnant.
+For female patients: You should not use this medicine if you are pregnant or may become pregnant.
 Using this medicine while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-For children using nafarelin spray for central precocious puberty: The medicine can cause a brief increase in blood levels of some hormones.
+For children using nafarelin spray for central precocious puberty (CPP): This medicine can cause a brief increase in blood levels of some hormones.
 During this time, you may notice more signs of puberty in your child, including light vaginal bleeding and breast enlargement in girls.
 If your child's symptoms do not improve within 4 weeks, or if they get worse, call your doctor.

 For adult women using nafarelin spray for endometriosis: